samuelbalogh/P2-traffic-sign-classifier/README.md

 ### Conclusion

 We can conclude that the original LeNet architecture, with slight modifications, performed well on traffic sign recognition task.

+Further enhancement could be achieved by augmenting even more the training dataset and using more layers (pooling, dropout).